 After the Court issues a TPR Order, parental rights are usually then transferred to another person through an Adoption Order.
 The prospective adoptive parent must file a Petition for Adoption.
 Once an Adoption Order is issued, the adoptive parent then becomes the permanent legal parent of the child and will have all of the rights, duties, privileges and obligations recognized by the law between parents and their children.
 The law about adoption is contained within Chapter 9 of Title 13 of the Delaware Code.

 What is the Effect of Losing One's Parental Rights on Inheritance?

-Both the individual whose parental rights were terminated and that individual's relatives lose all rights of inheritance from the child.
+Both the individual whose parental rights were terminated and that individual’s relatives lose all rights of inheritance from the child.
 Accordingly, the child will no longer have rights of inheritance from the individual whose rights were terminated or from that individual’s relatives.

 Who Can Ask the Family Court for a TPR (i.e. who can Petition for TPR)?

 A Petition for TPR may be filed in the State of Delaware by any of the following: